-Adjustment of Status to a Green Card in Deportation Proceedings
+Adjustment of Status to Lawful Permanent Residence in Deportation Proceedings

 As an undocumented foreign national in removal proceedings, you should consider the option of pursuing adjustment of status to a green card.
 This involves having a certain family relationship to a U.S. citizen or legal permanent resident.
 Sometimes a foreign national can adjust their status during removal proceedings if they were not eligible before the time of their arrest, or if they were not aware that they could apply for a green card.

 Adjustment of status applicants must have entered the U.S. lawfully unless they fall into an exception under INA Section 245(i).

 Applying for adjustment of status involves meeting specific requirements.
 These include showing that you are admissible to the U.S., you have a qualifying relative who is a U.S. citizen or green card holder, you have not violated any immigration laws, the qualifying relative has filed a visa petition for you that USCIS has approved, and your visa number or priority date is immediately available.
 Another requirement involves showing that you lawfully entered the U.S. In other words, you were inspected and admitted at a border or port of entry, and your entry was properly authorized.
 This might seem to exclude any undocumented immigrants, but certain exceptions apply to each of the requirements for adjustment of status.
 An exception to the lawful entry requirement arises from Section 245(i) of the Immigration and Nationality Act.